JanM321/esphome-lg-controller/README.md

 # ESPHome LG AC Wired Controller
 Wired controller for LG Air Conditioners using an ESP32 microcontroller and [ESPHome](https://esphome.io/).
 It can be used to control an indoor unit from [Home Assistant](https://www.home-assistant.io/).

-This has some advantages compared to the [LG ThinQ integration](https://github.com/ollo69/ha-smartthinq-sensors) for Home Assistant:
+This has some advantages compared to the [LG ThinQ integration](https://github.com/ollo69/ha-smartthinq-sensors):
-* Ability to use an external sensor for room temperature.
+* Ability to use a Home Assistant temperature sensor for room temperature.
 * Does not depend on LG's ThinQ cloud service.
 * No annoying sounds from the AC unit when changing settings through the controller.
-* More settings and information available, although some settings like display light on/off are available in ThinQ but aren't passed to the controller as far as I can tell.
+* More settings and information available (although some settings like display light on/off are available in ThinQ but aren't passed to the wired controller).

 ![Controller PCB in enclosure](images/controller2.jpg) ![Screenshot of custom controller in Home Assistant](images/controller3.png)